Lenovo Legion 5i Gen 9 (16″, 16IRX9) Review

 3DMark FireStrike: Scored 27,309 Points

-As the notebook is equipped with gaming specs, it is necessary to do a gaming test so the buyers know how well this notebook can perform in gaming.
-Following are some popular mainstream games along with their benchmark results:
+Since it is a gaming laptop, gaming tests are necessary so that buyers know how well the laptop performs in gaming.
+Here are some popular mainstream games and their benchmark results:

 Game Low Settings Medium Settings Higher Settings